BNLIF/drop/docs/rq_variables.md

 # RQ
 A brief summary of Reduced Quality (RQ) variables in root file.
+The RQ files contain high level reconstructed event infomation from waveforms.
+A RQ root file is typically identified with `_rq` in its name.

+> This markdown document is manually created on Jun 2 2022.
+Feel free to update it.

 ## Tree: `run_info`